Archive for the 'The Book' Category

 Wednesday, May 9th, 2007

-When the interviewer talks about X Window programming on Mac OS X, I said that the communication between “your program and the X server” is specific to Mac OS X. I meant to say the communication beween [...]
+When I replayed this interview of mine, I found a syntax error in one of the things I said.
+When the interviewer talks about X Window programming on Mac OS X, I said that the communication between “your program and the X server” is specific to Mac OS X. I meant to say the communication [...]

 Posted in The Book | No Comments »